-Attendance and speaking at general meetings
+40 Attendance and speaking at general meetings

-- 37.-(1) A person is able to exercise the right to speak at a general meeting when that person is in a position to communicate to all those attending the meeting, during the meeting, any information or opinions which that person has on the business of the meeting. - (2) A person is able to exercise the right to vote at a general meeting when- - (a) that person is able to vote, during the meeting, on resolutions put to the vote at the meeting, and - (b) that person's vote can be taken into account in determining whether or not such resolutions are passed at the same time as the votes of all the other persons attending the meeting. - (3) The directors may make whatever arrangements they consider appropriate to enable those attending a general meeting to exercise their rights to speak or vote at it. - (4) In determining attendance at a general meeting, it is immaterial whether any two or more members attending it are in the same place as each other. - (5) Two or more persons who are not in the same place as each other attend a general meeting if their circumstances are such that if they have (or were to have) rights to speak and vote at that meeting, they are (or would be) able to exercise them.
+- (1) A person is able to exercise the right to speak at a general meeting when that person is in a position to communicate to all those attending the meeting, during the meeting, any information or opinions which that person has on the business of the meeting. - (2) A person is able to exercise the right to vote at a general meeting when: - (a) that person is able to vote, during the meeting, on all resolutions put to the vote at the meeting, and - (b) that person's vote can be taken into account in determining whether or not such resolutions are passed at the same time as the votes of all the other persons attending the meeting. - (3) The directors may make whatever arrangements they consider appropriate to enable those attending a general meeting to exercise their rights to speak or vote at it. - (4) In determining attendance at a general meeting, it is immaterial whether any two or more shareholders attending it are in the same place as each other. - (5) Two or more persons who are not in the same place as each other attend a general meeting if their circumstances are such that if they have (or were to have) rights to speak and vote at that meeting, they are (or would be) able to exercise them.

-Quorum for general meetings
+41 Quorum for general meetings

-38. No business other than the appointment of the chairman of the meeting is to be transacted at a general meeting if the persons attending it do not constitute a quorum.
+The quorum for a general meeting shall be determined according to section 318 of the 2006 Act and no business other than the appointment of the chairman of the meeting is to be transacted at a general meeting if the persons attending it do not constitute a quorum.

-Chairing general meetings
+42 Chairing general meetings

-- 39.-(1) If the directors have appointed a chairman, the chairman shall chair general meetings if present and willing to do so. - (2) If the directors have not appointed a chairman, or if the chairman is unwilling to chair the meeting or is not present within ten minutes of the time at which a meeting was due to start- - (a) the directors present, or - (b) (if no directors are present), the meeting, must appoint a director or shareholder to chair the meeting, and the appointment of the chairman of the meeting must be the first business of the meeting.

-(3) The person chairing a meeting in accordance with this article is referred to as "the chairman of the meeting".
+- (1) If the directors have appointed a chairman, the chairman shall chair general meetings if present and willing to do so. - (2) If the directors have not appointed a chairman, or if the chairman is unwilling to chair the meeting or is not present within ten minutes of the time at which a meeting was due to start: - (a) the directors present, or - (b) (if no directors are present), the meeting, must appoint a director or shareholder to chair the meeting, and the appointment of the chairman of the meeting must be the first business of the meeting. - (3) The person chairing a meeting in accordance with this article is referred to as "the chairman of the meeting".

-Attendance and speaking by directors and non-shareholders
+43 Attendance and speaking by directors and non-shareholders

-40.-(1) Directors may attend and speak at general meetings, whether or not they are shareholders.

-- (2) The chairman of the meeting may permit other persons who are not- - (a) shareholders of the company, or - (b) otherwise entitled to exercise the rights of shareholders in relation to general meetings, to attend and speak at a general meeting.
+- (1) Directors may attend and speak at general meetings, whether or not they are shareholders. - (2) The chairman of the meeting may permit other persons who are not: - (a) Shareholders of the Company, or - (b) otherwise entitled to exercise the rights of shareholders in relation to general meetings, to attend and speak at a general meeting.

-Adjournment
+44 Adjournment